jimmy706/junedang-blog-pages/docs/understand-the-fundamentals-of-tdd-ddd-and-bdd-a-comprehensive-guide-to-these-key-software-development-concepts-5aoh.md

+# Understand the Fundamentals of TDD, DDD, and BDD: A Comprehensive Guide to these Key Software Development Concepts

 With the demand for quick response to business change in the software development world today.
 Many application development concepts have been introduced to help developers deliver their work in a fast, efficient way.

 Agile development has been introduced to match modern software development.
 Its main focus is on delivering value to the customer through close collaboration and continuous improvement.
 During the process, teams that used Agile normally apply and combine concepts of TDD (Test-Driven Development), BDD (Behavior-Driven Development), and DDD (Domain-Driven Design).